-Professional and International Programs (PIP) at the University of Guam is aimed at responding to the educational, and training needs of its dynamic and diverse constituencies.
+Professional and International Programs (PIP) at the University of Guam responds to the educational and training needs of its dynamic and diverse constituencies.
 Through an array of comprehensive programs and services PIP facilitates learning and workforce development in an environment of open access through life-long educational opportunities.